GabeScott/standard-works-vault/General Conference/1985 April - This Is the Work of the Lord.md

 # This Is the Work of the Lord

-*By Waldo P. Call - Of the First Quorum of the Seventy*
+By Elder Waldo P. Call - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1985 General Conference*